bzzzm/pcc-iot/env/README.md

 ### Prometheus

 Scrape the `/metrics` endpoint.
 Create a grafana dashboard to see the historical data.
 Use AlertManager to get notifications.

+### Onboard LED

+The onboard LED will turn green if the temperature is below the threshold you configured in the dashboard, or red if the value is above that.
+This might be helpful to get the temperature just by looking at the device, instead of having to browse an online tool (like Uptime Kuma or Grafana).